 1.3.48 The powers of Boards of Examiners to apply these procedures shall cease when the degree results have been confirmed, except:

 - Where a student’s disability or illness has prevented them being subjected to a further written or practical test by the time the pass list is confirmed the examiners may append to the record list a statement, ‘The result in the case of … will be determined after further examination’.
 The student may thereafter be examined and a result confirmed up to and including 30 September following;

 - Where the Director of Academic and Student Affairs has recalled the Board of Examiners

-- Where a student has appealed the decision of the Board of Examiners under Study Regulation 1.4, Academic Appeal Regulations (Taught Programmes).
+- Where a student has appealed the decision of the Board of Examiners under the Academic Appeal Regulations (Taught Programmes).

 1.3.49 Where a student dies before the degree or diploma for which he or she is studying has been conferred, the following will apply:

 - Where the student has fulfilled all the course requirements, has completed all the formal examinations and has qualified for the award of the degree or diploma, the University shall confer the degree or diploma subject to the consent of the next-of-kin;

 - Where the student dies at an earlier stage in the course than defined in i. the Board of Examiners shall not recommend the award of a degree or diploma, but shall confirm the results of any module or part of the course which the student has completed.